t0F/survarium-ttk/README.md

 ```
 It will create three tables : equipment, gearset, and weapon.
 At current version only usefull stats for the time to kill comparator page, (and few bonus weapons stats) are extracted.

 If you want a fresh game.json file, you need to extract db files to json, using quickbms then a nodejs tool available on survarium forum.
-(TODO:add link).
-You can change game.json path in src\Command\ImportOptionsCommand.php, first line of execute.
+(TODO:add link to topic).

-If you want to install the time to kill webpage, you need to install webpack, launch it and install every missing dependencies with yarn.
+If you want to install the time to kill webpage, you need to install webpack, launch it and install every missing dependencies with yarn until it complete build.
 You may need to edit publicPath in webpack.config.php depending of public url.